rdlauer/NLP/What is Natural Language Processing.md

 ## Matching User Expressions

-Once, your chatbot has a trained NLP Model, it can attempt to communicate with users.
+Once your chatbot has a trained NLP Model, it can attempt to communicate with users.

 Each time the user says something, NLP handles the input in the following steps:

 - (1) finds matching conversations
 - (2) score the best match
 - (3) respond to the user

 ### Finding Matching Conversations